mgoellnitz/trackdown/README.md

   trackdown.sh ls 1.1
 ```

-where all issues intended to be completed in "target version" 1.1 are listet.
+where all issues intended to be completed in "target version" 1.1 are listed.

 The term "target version" could also be read as "release" or "sprint" or anything
 which describes your development process best.